mistweaverco/bluloco.nvim/README.md

   config = function()
     require('bluloco').setup({
-      theme = 'dark', -- 'dark' or 'light' disable_cache = false, -- if you want to disable the caching feature }) end, lazy = false,
+      theme = 'dark', -- 'dark' or 'light' terminal = true, -- 'true' or 'false', set the theme variant for terminal windows disable_cache = false, -- if you want to disable the caching feature dev = false, -- set to true to disable cache entirely and enable hot reloading of the theme }) end, lazy = false,